aspencoyle/hemat_bairdi_transcriptome/output/README.md

 ## BLASTs

-Contains the result of BLASTs
+Contains the result of many BLASTs

 - **alveolata_publicseqs/**: BLASTed against a database consisting of all available Alveolata nucleotide sequences that could be found on the NCBI taxonomy browser